 Hit the Slopes

-One of the best ways to enjoy Adirondacks in winter is skiing, snowboarding, or whatever your preferred sport is on the slopes.
-Given the mountainous terrain, it only makes sense that there are a ton of popular ski resorts in Adirondacks.
+One of the best ways to enjoy the Adirondacks in winter is skiing, snowboarding, or whatever your preferred sport is on the slopes.
+Given the mountainous terrain, it only makes sense that there are a ton of popular ski resorts in the Adirondacks.

 Imagine looking over the lift at a snow-covered mountain and then gliding down through pine-covered hillsides.
 Adirondacks offers longer ski seasons that last as far as early July, along with lots of trails to choose from.